x19116691/Bash-git-task/README.md

-# week2 lab - bash and git
+# week 2 lab-bash and git